jonhjelm/docs-and-training/workflow_creation/HPC_service.md

 ## Further reading
 * _GSS &harr; file path conversion:_ Most likely, your HPC job will process some input files and create some output files as well.
-Since files are represented by GSS URIs on the CloudFlow platform but by ordinary file paths in the HPC environment, it is necessary to [convert between these two representations](HPC_gss_conversion.md).
+Since files are represented by GSS URIs on the SemWES platform but by ordinary file paths in the HPC environment, it is necessary to [convert between these two representations](HPC_gss_conversion.md).